New York Roads - I-90

 Temporary I-90 in Fort Hunter

-Follow I-90 onto the Mass.
+Follow I-90 into Massachusetts on the Mass.
 Pike

 Head west into Pennsylvania on I-90